 When it comes to improving workflow, metrics are essential.
 Tracking and analyzing data will help you spot areas that need improvement, bottlenecks, and where the team thrives.

-Here are some ideas of metrics to track Track key metrics to monitor and improve workflow:
+Here are some key ideas of kanban methodology to track key metrics to monitor and improve workflow:

 • Lead Time: The total time taken from task creation to completion.